bShaak/habitui/README.md

 # Habitui

 Habitui is a terminal habit tracker.
-Add habits, check them off each day, browse a week calendar, and review streaks and stats — all from your terminal.
+Add habits, check them off each day, and review streaks and stats.

 ## Features

 - Daily habit list with vim-style navigation
 - Per-habit schedule, color, icon, and times-per-day goal
-- Week calendar for reviewing and toggling past days
+- Weekly calendar for reviewing and toggling past days
 - Stats for the last 7 days, 30 days, and year
 - Streaks on the main view (shown at 3+ days)
 - Local SQLite storage under `~/.habitui/`